 PGI Alkmaar is a peak shaving natural gas storage facility operated by the Group.
-The Group, through TAQA Energy B.V., has a 36% interest in the facility, with the other stakeholders being EBN B.V. ("EBN"), an entity controlled by the Dutch government which has a 40% interest in the facility, and Dyas B.V. and Dana Petroleum Netherlands B.V., each of which has a 12% interest in the facility.
+The Group, through TAQA Energy B.V. (a subsidiary of TAQA Energy B.V), has a 36% interest in the facility, with the other stakeholders being EBN B.V. ("EBN"), an entity controlled by the Dutch government which has a 40% interest in the facility, and Dyas B.V. and Dana Petroleum Netherlands B.V., each of which has a 12% interest in the facility.
 PGI Alkmaar was the first peak shaver in The Netherlands designed and built specifically to provide security of supply using stored natural gas.
 PGI Alkmaar is designed to meet peak demand in the west of The Netherlands during winter and to meet emergency natural gas supply requirements in the event of network interruptions.

 All the working gas capacity in the PGI Alkmaar facility is owned by GasTerra, an international company which trades in natural gas.
 GasTerra operates on the European energy market and has a significant share of the Dutch gas market.
 The Dutch government has a 50% stake in GasTerra directly and through EBN.
-The Group has a long-term peak shaving contract with GasTerra that is due to expire in 2017.
+The Group has a long-term peak shaving contract with GasTerra that is due to expire in 2017 and is, the Group believes, unlikely to be renewed.
+On this basis, the Group recorded an impairment charge of AED 485 million against this asset in the 2015 Financial Statements, see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Factors Affecting Results of Operations -Impairment Charges".